-You know your body, so you’ll know what’s normal and what isn’t, but there are a few key symptoms that make themselves present during implantation bleeding.
+You know your body, so you know what’s normal, but there are a few key symptoms present during implantation bleeding.

-- Light cramping: As the egg arrives into its soft, cushiony new home, your endometrium is getting ready to be a gracious host for the next 9 months.
-All of this can result in some cramping.
+- Light cramping: As the egg arrives at its soft, cushiony new home, your endometrium is preparing to be a gracious host for the next 9 months.
+This can result in implantation cramping.

-- Lower back pain: Just like cramping, this is a sign your body’s hormones are working hard to create the perfect place to grow your baby.
+- Lower back pain: This is another sign your body’s hormones are working hard to create the perfect place to grow your baby.

-- Mood swings: Your body is preparing to change drastically over the next few months and your hormones have kicked into high gear.
-This can cause some mood swings, similar to PMS.
+- Mood swings: Your body is preparing to change drastically over the next few months, and your hormones have kicked into high gear.
+This can cause pregnancy mood swings, similar to PMS.

 You may notice these symptoms are suspiciously similar to those of your period.
-To avoid disappointment, it’s important not to rely on these symptoms alone; waiting until the moment you can take a pregnancy test is, unfortunately, the only way to know for sure.
+To avoid disappointment, don’t rely on these symptoms alone.
+The best way to know for sure is to wait until you can take a pregnancy test.

 Are Tampons Okay During Implantation Bleeding?

-Implantation bleeding shouldn’t be enough to warrant the use of a tampon anyway.
+Implantation bleeding shouldn’t be enough to warrant using a tampon anyway.
 You’ll be able to deal with it with little more than a thin panty liner.
-Typical implantation bleeding won’t be enough to even fill this, so if it does, you’re probably not pregnant and you’re starting your period.
+Typical implantation bleeding shouldn’t be enough to fill this, so if it does, you’re probably not pregnant.
+It’s more likely this means you’re starting your period.

-Tampons can introduce bacteria into the vagina that can harm you and your baby in some cases.
+Tampons can introduce bacteria into the vagina that can harm you and your baby.
 If you’re actively trying to become pregnant, always wait to use a tampon until you’re sure there is no chance of pregnancy.